pedrodominguesfernandes/showcase/README.md

 # showcase
-Just a public projects among the private ones I have in GitHub
+Just a public project among the private ones I have in GitHub